OthankQ/100-days-of-code/r1-log.md

 ### R1D62
 Started 'Zero to Mastery' Udemy course by @AndreiNeagoie and so far so good!
 I think the community plays a big part!
 Finished all the HTML section today and planning to continue later today.

+### R1D63
+Finished basic CSS section of the Zero to Mastery course!
+Also spent a lot of time updating my portfolio website.